Testing Lighthouse extensions

 }

-expects to be called at least once.
+By default, the resolver from mockResolver expects to be called at least once.

-If you want to set a different expectation, you can use mockResolverExpects
+If you want to set a different expectation, you can use mockResolverExpects:

 public function testAbortsBeforeResolver(): void